 10. Visit Mossman Gorge and the Daintree Rainforest

 An hour and a half or so from Cairns, you’ll find yourself at the stunning Mossman Gorge, part of the Daintree Rainforest.
 You can go for a hike through the jungle then cool off in the crisp, cool and very refreshing water of the gorge.
 I have a killer blog post on must-know tips for visiting, you should definitely read that here.
-It’s Pulitzer Prize worthy.
+It’s a Pulitzer Prize-worthy.

 11. Get out to Kuranda